F5Networks/f5-google-gdm-templates/supported/standalone/3nic/existing_stack/README.md

 ## Prerequisites
 The following are prerequisites for the F5 3 NIC GDM template:
   - You must have installed the Google Cloud SDK (https://cloud.google.com/sdk/downloads)
-  - BYOL licencing only: An F5 Networks BYOL license (Bring Your Own License) available.
+  - If using BYOL licensing only: An F5 Networks BYOL license (Bring Your Own License) available.
   - Two Google Cloud Platform (GCP) networks with at least one subnet in each.
 The subnet for the management network requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library.
   - Key pair for SSH access to BIG-IP VE (you can create or import this in Google Cloud).
   - An Google Firewall rule with the following inbound rules: